INDAPlus21/ogronman-assembly/README.md

 Run by:
 1. navigating into src
 2. `javac *.java` in terminal
-3. Then 'java Main "directory to where you want to save stuff ig"'
+3. Then 'java Main saveDirectory'